nitrictech/docs/docs/messaging/topics.md

 ### Creating a Topic

-Before events can be published or subscribers created a topic must be defined.
+Before events can be published or subscribed to, a topic must be defined.

 ```javascript
 import { topic } from '@nitric/sdk';